apnadkarni/blt/man/graph.rst

     "Helvetica-Bold".

   **-footer**  *formatString*
+    Specifies a footer to displayed at the bottom of the page.

   **-greyscale**  *boolean*
+    Writes the image out in greyscale.

   **-height**  *numPica*
     Sets the height of the plot.
 This lets you print the graph with a height different from the one drawn on the screen.
 If *numPica* is 0, the